-FIRST WORKING OF CORN.-If the land has been packed by rain since the corn was planted, run close and break deep-if the land is close and open, the ploughing is not ment.
-The case was a novel one, the child important.
-In that event use plows that will go over rapidly and save labor -- a shovel, or sweep, or cultivator will answer.
-Avoid throwing much dirt to the young corn, only enough to cover up any young grass that may be present, but be sure it is well covered; much hoeing will not pay in a corn crop, the plow alone ought very nearly to make it-of course thinning and some chopping is generally unavoidable.
+FIRST WORKING OF CORN.-If the land has been packed by rain since the corn was planted, run close and break deep-if the land is close and open, the ploughing is not important.
+In that event use plows that will go over rapidly and save labor-a shovel, or sweep, or cultivator will answer.
+Avoid throwing much dirt to the young corn, only themselves.
+Wild turkeys rarely lose their enough to cover up any young grass that may be present, but be sure it is well covered ; much hoeing will not pay in a corn crop, the plow alone ought very nearly to make it-of course thinning and some chopping is generally unavoidable.
 Thin to a stand as soon as danger of frost and worm is over.
-Nothing is more prejudicial to a plant than having another plant with the same wants growing beside it-the struggle for existence then becomes intensified.
-If at this working.
+Nothing is more prejudicial to a plant than having another plant with the same wants growing beside it-the struggle for setting out, take a single shovel plough, for existence then becomes intensified.
+If the middles are not very hard or foul, and time presses, they need not be ploughed out at this working.
 In any event push on rapidly to give cotton its first working just as soon as it will bear it.
-The farmer who chance to make the best crops, but will do it with very much less actual labor than the laggard.
+The farmer who keeps well ahead, not only stands the best chance to make the best crops, but will do it with very much less actual labor than the aggard.
 Let it never be forgotten that the time to kill grass is before it can be seen.
-Besides, every one knows that early and frequent workings make cotton grow off rapidly-and an early growth of stalk is one of the surest antecedents of a large crop of
+Besides, every one knows that early and around the little plants with the hoe the frequent workings make cotton grow off first working.
+Never bar off, therely savrapidly-and an early growth of stalk is one of the surest antecedents of a large crop of bolls.

 "I say, Paddy, that is the worst looking horse you drive I ever saw.
 Why don't you fatten him up?"
 "Fat him up is it?
-Faix, and the poor baste can hardly carry the mate that's on him now," replied
+Faix, and the poor baste can hardly carry the mate that's on him now," replied Paddy.